trvsdnn/frank/README.md

      Frank's holdin' it down...
      0.0.0.0:3601

 And you're ready to get to work.
-Feel free to use as much or a little of the available libs as you please.
-Frank works just as well with Mustache / CSS / JavasScript as Haml / Sass / CoffeeScript.
+By default, dynamic templates are served from the dynamic folder and static files are served from the static folder.

+When you are finished:

+    $ frankout <dump_dir>

+This will compile and copy everything to the folder given.

 Views & Layouts
 -------------------------